metagenomics/metagenomics-tk/docs/tutorials/tutorial1/binning.md

 MetaBAT is an automated metagenome binning software which integrates empirical probabilistic distances of genome abundance and tetranucleotide frequency.
-See the [MetaBAT home page](https://bitbucket.org/berkeleylab/metabat>) for more information.
+See the [MetaBAT home page](https://bitbucket.org/berkeleylab/metabat) for more information.

-We will now perform a binnning of our assembly with MetaBAT using the Metagenomics-Toolkit.
+We will now perform a binning of our assembly with MetaBAT using the Metagenomics-Toolkit.
-The following snippet represents the Toolkit contiguration for the binning module:
+The following snippet represents the Toolkit configuration for the binning module:

 ```YAML linenums="1" title="Binning Configuration File Snippet 1"
 ---8<--- "default/tutorials/tutorial1/fullpipeline_binning.yml:47:60"